-To print documents, students send the file from their RAHS laptop or network computer to any one of the four print stations located on the second and third floors.
-Students are assigned print codes and pin numbers in order to activate the machine's print or copy functions.
-When a student sends a document to a designated printer, the machine holds the document in a print queue until the student manually enters the pin into the machine's key pad.
-For copying documents, students may select any print station on the second or third floor and directly enter their pin into the key pad to make a copy.
+To print documents, students send the file from their RAHS laptop or network computer to either of the print stations located on the second and third floors.
+Students are assigned print codes that are linked to their printing account.
+When a student sends a document to a designated printer, they create a unique PIN for that print job.
+The printer holds the document in a print queue until the student manually enters their personal print code and PIN into the machine's key pad.
+For copying documents, students may select any print station on the second or third floor and directly enter their print code to make a copy.